 Students are assigned email accounts, connected to the UBITName, when they become students at the University.
 Email is one of UB's core internal and external communication methods.
 It is essential that students establish and maintain their UB email; if another email system is preferred, the student must set a forwarding address so information about University announcement and official business are received in a timely manner.
-All information sent to the University email address is considered to reach the student and the s/he is responsible to read the information.
+All information sent to the University email address is considered delivered to the student, and the student is responsible for reading and responding to such communication.